Lzyabc/PerfCal/README.md

 ## License

-This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.
+This project will be licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

 For a copy of the Apache License 2.0, see [http://www.apache.org/licenses/LICENSE-2.0](http://www.apache.org/licenses/LICENSE-2.0).